C-CREAD/financial_calculator/README.md

 1. Investment - Calculates the user's potential investment through simple or compound interest over a certain period.
 2. Bond - Calculates the user's potential bond repayment of a house over a certain period.

 The user will have the option of selecting either investment or bond, where the program will request the user for certain inputs to return the corresponding results.
+To access the Flask Web Framework version of this project, [click here.](https://github.com/C-CREAD/financial_calculator/tree/version_flask)

 ## Installation
 To install this project on your computer, you can run the following commands: